Sovereign Harbour Residents Association banner

 • A home for the fishing fleet

-The single most important aspect of the Sovereign Harbour SPD was that, once approved by EBC and the Department for Communities, it would become an integral part of the Eastbourne Local Development Framework, the new Borough Plan to 2027.
+Click here to view the Sovereign Harbour SPD... adopted by the Council in February 2013.
+An important aspect of the Sovereign Harbour SPD was that, once approved by EBC and the Department for Communities, it would become an integral part of the Eastbourne Local Development Framework, the new Borough Plan to 2027.

 SHRA Response to 2010 Eastbourne Plan

-In early March 2011, SHRA delivered its response to the Eastbourne Plan consultation in the form of a report, along with a supporting petition containing 1,550 signatures.Click here to read SHRA's Response...
+In early March 2011, SHRA delivered its response to the Eastbourne Plan consultation in the form of a report and a supporting petition containing 1,550 signatures.
+Click here to read SHRA's Response...

-However, when the Local Development Framework Core Strategy was published in January 2011, it was very clear that residents’ feedback had been totally ignored.
+However, when the Local Development Framework Core Strategy was published in January 2011, it was clear that residents’ feedback had been totally ignored.

 At a further Haven School consultation event, over 500 angry residents left council members and officers in no doubt that the strategy did not have their support.